 How is vulvitis diagnosed?

-Along with a complete medical history and physical and pelvic exam, other tests may include:
+Along with a complete health history and physical and pelvic exam, other tests may include:

 - Blood tests